-- High NRE for the metering equipment
+- High NRE for the metering equipment.

-- Long term operation
+- Long term operation.

-- High reliability
+- High reliability.

-- Rapid response since for intrusion and fire detection systems
+- Rapid response since for intrusion and fire detection systems.

-- Monitoring intervals can be as short as 10 sec
+- Monitoring intervals can be as short as 10 s.

 Figure A.7: Wireless metering device

 In contrast to the other applications in the SRD spectrum, the requirements for alarm systems can be summarized as follows: